cessen/tenthash/docs/design_rationale.md

 It's important to keep in mind that [passing SMHasher is insufficient evidence of quality for large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
 This entire document serves as much better evidence of quality than a passing score from SMHasher.
 (Although if TentHash did *not* pass SMHasher that would indeed be extremely strong evidence that it *wasn't* high quality.)

-### Q. Why is TentHash slower than some other non-cryptographic hashes?

-One reason is that TentHash is conservative in its design with respect to hash quality.
-Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
-Some of those concessions *may* be okay, but they also may negatively impact robustness against collisions.
-It's unfortunately not feasible to directly test that empirically at the digest sizes in question, so TentHash chooses not to take that risk, which is one thing that makes it slower.

-Another factor is TentHash's choice to be simple and easily portable.
-Many hashes are designed to maximally exploit SIMD processing, and others use special AES or CRC hardware instructions.
-This is a fine design choice, and certainly helps them be fast on modern hardware.
-But it's at the expense of complexity and/or easy portability.

-In other words, TentHash prioritizes quality and simplicity over maximum possible performance, whereas other hashes often prioritize performance over either quality or simplicity (or sometimes both).
-TentHash still cares about performance, of course.
-Just not as the *top* priority.

-Having said that, I'm sure it's possible to create a hash function that is both conservative about quality and simple while also being faster than TentHash.
-I make no claim that TentHash has somehow found the peak of that design space, and I am looking forward to seeing other (properly documented and justified!) hashes appear in the future that are better than TentHash in this space.

-### Q. Why does TentHash incorporate the message length in bits rather than bytes?

-Because this way TentHash is well defined for messages of any bit length.
-This has no practical benefit since all modern computing is based on 8-bit bytes, but it also has essentially no cost and it made me feel good.

 ### Q. Why isn't TentHash seedable?

 I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic message digests / fingerprints).